Welcome to Year 2

 Highlights for this half term

-PE with Sam has seen a range of new skills being learned and transferred into tennis activities whilst developing healthy competition with others.
+PE with Sam will offer the children an opportunity to learn a range of new movement skills through playing invasion games and developing healthy competition with others.

 Things to look forward to…